cdonohue/polychrome-vscode-themes/README.md

 ### Create your own

 Again, these are the base themes.
-You can modify the `light` and `dark` theme values in `User Settings` to your liking to create a custom duotone theme of your own.
+You can modify the `light` and `dark` theme values in `User Settings` to your liking to create a custom duotone theme of your own (👇 See below in `Extension Settings`).

 You can also head over to the [Polychrome Theme Viewer](https://polychrome-vscode-preview.netlify.com) to try out different color combinations before updating your user settings.

 ## How does this work?

 You simply provide a `background`, `primary`, and `accent` color.
-After that, the extension generates a duotone theme the contains shades and tints of your chosen colors.
+After that, the extension generates a duotone theme that contains shades and tints of your chosen colors.

 ## Known Issues